MooersLab/MooersLab/README.md

 Our repositories are grouped by category.
 Some repositories are listed in several categories.
 This listing is still a work in progress.
-Some repositories have not yet been added to this page.
+Some repositories still need to be added to this page.
 Seventeen repos are forks to other people's repositories.
 Visit the [repositories tab](https://github.com/MooersLab?tab=repositories) to see the complete list of repositories.